Deep-Mentor/baby-dino-run/README.md

 # baby-dino-run
 Dino Run Game written in python using pygame

-# Tutorial to understand the game code cane be found below
+# Tutorial to understand the game code can be found below.
 https://youtu.be/9TPtAMpI478